-- 1) Provides that California Horse Racing Board (CHRB) shall regulate the various forms of horse racing authorized in this state. - 2) Provides that CHRB shall have all powers necessary to carry out the purposes of the Horse Racing Law, such as adopting rules and regulations to protect the public, allocating dates for and controlling horse racing and pari-mutuel wagering, and enforcing all rules and regulations. - 3) Limits the number of races that may be imported by associations and fairs to no more than 50 races per day on days when live Thoroughbred or fair racing is being conducted in this state, with specified exceptions. - 4) Exempts from that 50-race per day limit races imported that are part of the race card of certain prominent races, including the Kentucky Derby, the Kentucky Oaks, the Preakness Stakes, the Belmont Stakes, the Jockey Club Gold Cup, the Travers Stakes, the Breeders' Cup, the Dubai Cup, or the Haskell Invitational. - 5) Authorizes Thoroughbred racing associations or fairs to distribute the audiovisual signal and accept wagers on the results of out-of-state and international Thoroughbred races during the calendar period the association or fair is conducting live racing, including days on which there is no live racing being conducted by the association or fair. - 6) Authorizes a thoroughbred racing association or fair to distribute the audiovisual signal and accept wagers on the results of out-of-country thoroughbred races during the calendar period the association or fair is conducting a race meeting, without the consent of the participating horsemen's and horsewomen's organization.
-These imported races are subject to specified conditions, including the condition that a thoroughbred racing association or fair may not accept wagers on out-of-country races commencing after 5:30 p.m., Pacific Standard Time, without the consent of the harness or quarter horse racing association that is then conducting a live racing meeting.
+- 1) Provides that the California Horse Racing Board (CHRB) shall regulate the various forms of horse racing authorized in this state. - 2) Limits the number of races that may be imported by associations and fairs to no more than 50 races per day on days when live thoroughbred or fair racing is being conducted in this state, with specified exceptions. - 3) Exempts from that 50 race per day limit races imported that are part of the race card of certain prominent races, including the Kentucky Derby, the Kentucky Oaks, the Preakness Stakes, the Belmont Stakes, the Jockey Club Gold Cup, the Travers Stakes, the Arlington Million, the Breeders' Cup, the Dubai Cup, the Arkansas Derby, the Apple Blossom Handicap or the Haskell Invitational. - 4) Authorizes thoroughbred racing associations or fairs to distribute the audiovisual signal and accept wagers on the results of out-of-state and international thoroughbred races during the calendar period the association or fair is conducting live racing, including days on which there is no live racing being conducted by the association or fair.